quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 ### What does `component-scanning` do?

-Component, or classpath, scanning is the process using which the Spring container searches the classpath for classes annotated with stereotype annotations and registers bean definitions in the Spring container for such classes.
+Component, or classpath, scanning is the process in which the Spring container searches the classpath for classes annotated with stereotype annotations and registers bean definitions in the Spring container for such classes.

 To enable component scanning, annotate a configuration class in your Spring application with the `@ComponentScan` annotation.
 The default component scanning behavior is to detect classes annotated with `@Component` or an annotation that itself is annotated with `@Component` (`@Controller`, `@Service`, `@Repository`).
-Note that the `@Configuration` annotation si annotated with the `@Component` annotation and thus are Spring Java configuration classes and `@SpringBootApplication` also candidates for auto-detection using component scanning.
+Note that the `@Configuration` annotation is annotated with the `@Component` annotation and thus are Spring Java configuration classes and `@SpringBootApplication` also candidates for auto-detection using component scanning.

 `@SpringBootApplication` inheritance chain
  - `@SpringBootApplication` -> `@SpringBootConfiguration` -> `@Configuration` -> `@Component`